-In 2023, both individually and collectively, our staff worked to support and engage all students and families in learning, with a particular emphasis on improved student outcomes through explicit teaching and student wellbeing initiatives.
-Our Community Hub is a warm and welcoming learning space that encourages and enables parent engagement in the school through programs such as Adult English Class, playgroup and a Men's Mental Health group.
+Our Community Hub is a warm and welcoming learning space that encourages and enables parent engagement in the school through programs such as adult English Class, Playgroup and a Men's Mental Health group.
 Through innovative practices, our Community Hub Leader worked to plan and deliver programs to support and enable parents and carers to re-engage into the school community and to support student learning.

 Our staff are committed to ongoing professional learning through instructional leadership, collaborative facilitated planning opportunities and using data to plan and facilitate relevant and rigorous learning cycles.
+Our staff meeting focus for 2024 followed the Rapid Action Plan model, with a deep-dive into each of our Annual Action Plan goal areas.
 This shared responsibility for student learning and successful outcomes, builds on teacher capacity to deliver the best learning experiences for all.
 Our dedicated staff continue to work towards making a positive difference in the lives of the students and their families through their respect of the dignity and sacredness of all.

 Our Parish Administrator, Fr.
 Peter Njau C.S.Sp is welcoming of all people.
 His support of our school community is highly appreciated on both a spiritual and personal level.
 As a Catholic school community, we are very aware of the challenges faced by many in our community.
 We believe that we are invited to make a difference in the lives of those we meet, in order to be the face of Christ in the world today, to actively serve 'the least, the last and the lost.'
+St

-St Dominic's School is a warm, welcoming and culturally diverse community, and it is a privilege and honour to be here with you all.
+Dominic's School is a warm, welcoming and culturally diverse community, and it is a privilege

+and honour to serve this community.

+Katie Broadbent

+Principal